Sys-Omertosa/SendCalyx/README.md

 ### Evaluation

-No controlled evaluation run is recorded in this repository yet.
-Rather than quote figures that cannot be reproduced from what is published here, this README reports none.
+The checkpoints described above are the fixed baseline for v0.1.0.
+They are loaded with `strict=True`, so the deployed system is running exactly the weights this configuration produced.

+This repository records no controlled evaluation of those weights, and therefore quotes no accuracy figure.
+That is a deliberate choice rather than an omission: the dataset audit below found cross-split duplicate contents and could not establish patient or study independence, so any headline metric computed on that split would overstate what the model has demonstrated.
+Publishing one would be misleading.

-Accuracy, precision, recall, F1, MCC, and a confusion matrix will be added, together with the hardware, library versions, and checkpoint identity used, once such a run is performed and recorded.
+A controlled re-evaluation on a hash-cleaned, provenance-checked split is a separate research track.
+When it is run, accuracy, precision, recall, F1, MCC, and a confusion matrix will be recorded alongside the hardware, library versions, and checkpoint identity used.
+That work concerns the strength of the evidence behind the weights, not the completeness of the software: the inference, analysis, and explainability pipeline is implemented, tested, and deployed as it stands.

 ### Relationship to published work